sheilsarda/ResearchNotes/china_supply_chains/README.md

 - [Yum China Holdings, Inc.](https://ir.yumchina.com/investor-overview) is China’s largest restaurant company
 - Operates over 10,000 restaurants in over 1,400 cities and towns spanning every province and autonomous region across mainland China
 - Yum China became an independent publicly traded company on November 1, 2016 on the NYSE, and was secondary-listed on the HKEX on September 10, 2020

-## Aamir Sakhia - Chief Operating Officer, Lane Crawford

-### About Lane Crawford

-- Lane Crawford is a Department Store selling luxury goods in Hong Kong and Mainland China
-- Founded in Hong Kong in 1850, Lane Crawford has more than 54,348 square metres of total retail space, including several physical locations throughout China, as well as an online store
-- Lane Crawford is a part of The Lane Crawford Joyce Group, a fashion retail and brand management group in Asia which also includes Joyce Boutique, Pedder Group and ImagineX